abd3lraouf/medium-to-scribe/README.md

 2. Monitors the page for Medium's fingerprint (`__GRAPHQL_URI__` or publisher metadata)
 3. Redirects to the equivalent scribe.rip URL

+## Credits

+Based on the original script by [David Blue](https://greasyfork.org/en/scripts/556938-redirect-medium-anywhere-to-scribe-rip).

 ## License

 MIT